ElazarK/content-docs/playbooks/IP_Enrichment_External_Generic_v2.md

-Enrich IP addresses using one or more integrations.
+Enriches IP addresses using one or more integrations.

 - Resolve IP addresses to hostnames (DNS)
 - Provide threat information